Dental Implant Restoration in West Chester, OH

 If you are missing teeth or have been told you need a tooth extraction, you may wonder what to do about the gap in your smile.

 In fact, replacing your teeth can be a crucial step in your oral health.
-All our teeth serve special functions; they are designed to help you chew and smile naturally.
-When you have a missing tooth, your whole bite can shift, which affects all your other teeth.
+All our teeth serve special functions; they are designed to help you chew comfortably and smile naturally.
+When you have a missing tooth, your bite can shift, which affects all your other teeth.

 At Joel R. Koch, DDS, we want to help you maintain good oral health along with a dazzling smile.
 Fortunately, you have lots of options to choose from if you want to replace missing teeth in West Chester, OH.

-We recommend dental implants because they are as close in form to natural teeth as we can get.
+We recommend dental implants because they are as close in form and function to natural teeth as we can get.
 Dental implants are an excellent tooth restoration option that immediately improves your appearance, and gives you back the function of the missing tooth.

 Dr. Koch is highly skilled in placing dental implants and navigating the entire dental implant process in our West Chester dental office.
 You won’t have to drive to multiple specialists to get the smile you want.